shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 Blisters and bruises, my forearm is cramping,
 These are a few of my masochist things.

-Crimps that are tiny and slabs so greasy,
+Crimps that are tiny and slabs very greasy,
 Volumes that spin, the footholds they tease me.
 Beta so sketchy, the dynos they're spooky,
 I can't help but feel my sends are just flukey.